Dyslexia Symptoms List and What Is Dyslexia Really Like?

 It is nearly impossible for an untrained professional to determine EXACTLY what is causing a child’s difficulty with reading.
 You can’t tell just from the dyslexia symptoms.
 Also, overlapping conditions may exist making an observation-based diagnosis virtually impossible.

 Often a child will have multiple conditions.
 People will jump on the most evident problem.
-Unfortunately, unless all or most of the problems are addressed, your child will not benefit completely from instruction he/she is receiving.
+Unfortunately, unless you address all or most of the problems, your child will not benefit completely from instruction he/she is receiving.
+This is why a comprehensive neuropsychological evaluation will help reveal what your child needs in order to learn effectively.

 If you are concerned your child may have dyslexia based upon dyslexia symptoms, also consider the quality of reading instruction your child is getting.
 When looking at your child’s dyslexia symptoms, also look at how persistent and pervasive his problems are.
 Pay close attention to whether your child omits or inserts sounds within words when reading, has inconsistent reading performance, and strongly resists reading activities.
 Those can be symptoms of milder dyslexia.

 A LOT of people would tell you to “wait” and see if your child outgrows his difficulties but that his highly unlikely (check out this article that shares “late bloomers” research).
 The cost of waiting is tremendous if your child does have dyslexia or some other learning difference.
 It takes a long time to remediate a child who has dyslexia.
-You can’t get started too soon if he does have it.
+There’s no such thing as starting too soon if your child does have dyslexia!

 You should know that 85% of children who have difficulty acquiring reading skills have learning disabilities that require special reading instruction.
 Thus, only about 15% of children will “outgrow” their difficulties.